kupl/PointerAnalysis_GNN/PointerAnalyzer/README.md

 ## Running porinter analysis with your node classification result

-(1) Save your classification result in classification.fact file
+(1) Save your classification result in 'classification.fact' file

 (2) Type the following command:

 ```sh
 python run_new.py GNN <pgm>
 ```
-where <pgm> is a target program to be analyzed (e.g., luindex).
+where <pgm> is a target program to be analyzed (e.g., 'luindex').

 ## Running baseline analysis